Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 The day will end with individual journal/sketchbook entries.
 Participants will be asked to review the journal entry from Cluster 1 looking for any similarities, overlaps in subject and ideas, or differences.
 Participants will then write a new entry based on their observations.

-*Please note, in some instances, the Daily Sketchbook Exercise may be assigned as homework.
+*Please note, in some instances, the Cluster Writing exercise may be assigned as homework.

 Day 3